 can we help the user with this somehow to make it less confusing?

-#9 Updated by bigfoot65 almost 7 years ago
+#9 Updated by bigfoot65 about 7 years ago

 Agreed.
 Maybe put an example in the instructions or next to each field the user will populate.

 I think it looks too cluttered with all the instructions.
 When the user enters the name, the path should be pre-populated with the default path.
 For example, app name is test and the path would default to /var/hda/web-apps/test.